 Use of sustainable cleaning products:

-The Majority of the cleaning products used at the San Bernardino Justice Center will be Green Seal certified (Green Seal standards GS-37, GS-40, GS-41) per LEED-EB/NC standards.
+The Majority of the cleaning products used at the San Bernardino Justice Center will be Green Seal certified (Green Seal standards GS-37, GS-40, GS-41) per LEED-NC/O+M standards.
 When Green Seal certified products are not available, cleaning products must comply with California Code of Regulations Title 17 Section 94509 maximum allowable VOC levels.
 In addition, if Green Seal products are not available, Vendor is required to use a more environmentally friendly product than the conventional version of the cleaning agent.
 All hand soap must not contain any antimicrobial agents.
 All floor cleaners must be zinc free.
 Any changes to cleaning products will be reviewed by the Director of Facilities before they will be used for cleaning.
 Custodians and staff are not allowed to bring their own cleaning materials onsite.

 Use of EPA compliant disposable janitorial paper products and trash can liners: